Are you an IKEA hacker?

-IkeaHackers.net is a website that kind of explains why Sugru was invented in the first place.
+IkeaHackers.net is a website that kind of explains why Sugru Mouldable Glue was invented in the first place.
 It’s a place where people creatively modify, repurpose and hack things to work better for them.
 Wow, right?

-And if that wasn’t awesome enough, each project featured uses only products from IKEA - which weirdly makes it all the more compelling.
+And if that wasn’t awesome enough, each project featured, only uses products from IKEA - which weirdly makes it all the more compelling.
 There are literally limitless opportunities to make bespoke versions of the furniture pieces on offer at IKEA and IKEAHackers simply hosts some of the best ideas.

-So who had this brilliant brainwave and the foresight to bring together a community of IKEA crazed fans?
+Who had this brilliant brainwave and the foresight to bring together a community of IKEA crazed fans?
 Meet Jules.

-Jules the website is now over 10 years old.
-Has it all gone to plan or are you surprised by the success of it all?
+Jules, the website is now over 10 years old.
+Has it all gone to plan, or are you surprised by the success of it all?

 What were you doing before IKEA Hackers?
 Anything related?

 I was a copywriter.
-Not exactly related but you could say I was always in content creation.
+Not exactly related, but you could say I was always in content creation.

 Your community seems so dedicated, do you ever meet up with them offline?

-This won’t be easy, but what’s your all time favourite or extreme IKEAHack?
+This won’t be easy, but what’s your all-time favourite or extreme IKEA hack?

-And these my all time faves...
+And these are my all-time faves...

 Happy to say, yes!
-I do work on some projects with IKEA Malaysia and even get to attend their Christmas party. :) Last year I attended their Future Search conference in Copenhagen, where I got to glimpse what the future holds for IKEA.
+I do work on some projects with IKEA Malaysia and even get to attend their Christmas party. :) Last year, I attended their Future Search conference in Copenhagen, where I got to glimpse what the future holds for IKEA.

 Going off piste now into Sugru hacks - what's been your most creative use of Sugru?

 So I used Sugru and it worked!
-The hardest part was waiting for it to cure.
-24 hours seem like forever when you can't wait to see whether a project is a win or fail.
-Other than that, minor repair on the handle of my scissors, making my frying pan handle heatproof, sticking magnets and hooks - usual Sugru stuff.
+The hardest part was waiting for it to set when you can't wait to see whether a project is a win or fail.
+Other than that, minor repairs on the handle of my scissors, making my frying pan handle heatproof, sticking magnets and hooks - the usual Sugru stuff.

 Head over to ikeahackers.net to find out more.